 Narrative Therapy is a highly effective therapeutic approach that helps people overcome anxiety, depression, trauma, and many other struggles.
 Our Narrative Therapists are trained to facilitate collaborative, nonjudgmental, and compassionate sessions that guide participants in finding inner strength and developing the skills necessary to become free of mental pain.

 Over the years, we have seen the life changing benefits of Narrative Therapy with the many families, adults, and children that have entered into therapy with us.
 Treatment typically lasts for 3 months when sessions are held on a weekly basis.

-Graduate and postgraduate psychology and social work students, as well as therapists who are collecting hours towards licensure are eligible to apply to our Narrative Therapy Training Program.
+Graduate and postgraduate psychology, counseling, and social work students as well as therapists who are collecting hours towards licensure are eligible to apply to our Narrative Therapy Training Program.
 Please click here for more information on how to apply.

 Everyone in the Training Program comes together for a full day of training every week and also shares the commonality of providing services at the clinic site.
 Trainees provide the bulk of the family, couple, and individual therapy at the clinic under the auspices of the Behavioral Health Care Services Program.
 The work in the clinic also involves on-call crisis response by phone and in person.
 Though we intervene in quite a wide range of crisis situations, therapists are specifically trained to respond to family crises which have resulted in police action.
 Trainees also facilitate or co-facilitate groups in the clinic.

 In addition, trainees work in Alameda Unified School District high schools, providing individual, family, and group therapy to students through the School-Based Services (a program of Alameda Family Services).
 We also have trainees working as consultants to Head Start teachers in the classroom, providing support to parents, and engaging Head Start children in therapeutic activities individually and in small groups.
 Outside of the classroom, trainees provide specialized family and individual therapy to Head Start families as well.